Isopoda: Woodlice

+Woodlice are a major contributor to the humification process by helping to turn dead plant matter into soil.

 Many species can roll themselves into a ball – a behaviour known as volvation – which is used in defense that also conserves moisture.
 Members of the families Ligiidae and Tylidae, commonly known as rock lice or sea slaters, are the least specialised of the woodlice for life on land.
 They inhabit the splash zone on rocky shores, jetties and pilings, may hide under debris washed up on the shore and can swim if immersed in water.
+Some woodlice hide under rotten wood or rocks.